Edwin Stanton: Early life and education

 Edwin McMasters was born to David and Lucy Stanton on December 19, 1814, in Steubenville, Ohio, the first of their four children.
-Edwin's early formal education consisted of a private school and a seminary behind the Stantons' residence, called "Old Academy".
-When he was ten, he was transferred to a school taught by a Presbyterian minister.
-It was also at ten that Edwin experienced his first asthma attack, a malady that would haunt him for life, sometimes to the point of convulsion.
-Because of his asthma he was unable to participate in highly physical activities, so he found interest in books and poetry.
-Edwin attended Methodist church services and Sunday school regularly.
-At the age of thirteen, Stanton became a full member of the Methodist church.
+His early formal education consisted of a private school and a seminary behind the Stanton residence, known as "Old Academy".
+At age 10, he was transferred to a school taught by a Presbyterian minister.
+Stanton later experienced his first asthma attack, a malady that haunted him for life, sometimes to the point of convulsion.
+Because of his asthma, Stanton was unable to participate in highly physical activities, so he found interest in books and poetry.
+Stanton regularly attended Methodist church services and Sunday school.
+At age 13, Stanton became a full member of the Methodist church.

 David Stanton's medical practice afforded him and his family a decent living.
-When David Stanton suddenly died in December 1827 at his residence, Edwin and family were left destitute.
-Edwin's mother opened a store in the front room of their residence, selling the medical supplies her husband left her, along with books, stationery and groceries.
-The youthful Edwin was removed from school, and worked at the store of a local bookseller.
+When David Stanton suddenly died in December 1827 at his residence, the Stanton family was left destitute.
+Stanton's mother opened a store in the front room of their residence, selling the medical supplies her husband left her, along with books, stationery and groceries.
+The young Stanton was removed from school and worked at the store of a local bookseller.

 Stanton began his college studies at the Episcopal Church-affiliated Kenyon College in 1831.
 At Kenyon, Stanton was involved in the college's Philomathesian Literary Society.
-Stanton sat on several of the society's committees and often partook in its exercises and debates.
+He sat on several of the society's committees and was often a participant in its exercises and debates.
 Stanton was forced to leave Kenyon just at the end of his third semester for lack of finances.
-At Kenyon, his support of President Andrew Jackson's actions during the 1832 Nullification Crisis, a hotly debated topic among the Philomathesians, led him into the Democratic Party.
-Further, Stanton's conversion to Episcopalianism and his revulsion of the practice of slavery were solidified there.
+At Kenyon, Stanton's support of President Andrew Jackson's actions during the 1832 Nullification Crisis, a hotly debated topic among the Philomathesians, led him into the Democratic Party.
+Furthermore, Stanton's conversion to Episcopalianism and his revulsion of the practice of slavery were solidified there.
 After Kenyon, Stanton worked as a bookseller in Columbus.
-Stanton had hoped to obtain enough money to complete his final year at Kenyon.
-However, a small salary at the bookstore dashed the notion.
-He soon returned to Steubenville to pursue studies in law.
+He had hoped to obtain enough money to complete his final year at Kenyon, but a small salary at the bookstore dashed the notion.
+Stanton soon returned to Steubenville to pursue studies in law.